 Although many of the colour photos of the Bridge are effective in their own way, I think that black and white is most striking.
 I also think that Photo-screen adds a further dimension of grunge and texture impact beyond the effect of photography as a documentary image.
 But the technique is quite delicate – both in the level of tonal contrast and detail required in the duo-tone transparency, then the accuracy of the exposure and finally the mixing of the ink and printing itself on different papers.

-This is a project I significantly develop in Assignment 5.1.1 This England: River Reflections, experimenting with further photography-based print-making techniques like Cyanotype, photo-lithography and gelli-plate photo transfer.
+This is a project I significantly develop in Assignment 4 In Search of the Wild, experimenting with further photography-based print-making techniques like Cyanotype, photo-lithography and gelli-plate photo transfer.
 I develop the photography series as a photobook.

 For this first assignment I wanted a project that would be an ongoing body of work that I could continue to work on through the course and would represent my personal voice – combining a socio-political perspective with a subject that I enjoy aesthetically and has personal meanings and memories – and would also stretch me technically and strengthen new skills.